pantheon-systems/documentation/source/docs/articles/sites/quicksilver.md

 Quicksilver scripts can respond automatically to a handful workflows on the Pantheon Platform.
 Check back for more Quicksilver-enabled Workflows.

 ### Quicksilver-enabled Workflows
 Initiating following workflows will trigger the scripts identified in your `pantheon.yml file`.
-Start these workflows with [Terminus](https://github.com/pantheon-systems/cli/) to see your quicksilver operations in real time.
-Log output is not yet available in the Site Dashboard.

 #### clear_cache
 Clears Varnish and CMS cache for Drupal and WordPress.